Wellington, New South Wales

-Wellington is a town in the Central Western Slopes region of New South Wales, Australia, located at the junction of the Wambuul Macquarie and Bell Rivers.
+Wellington is a town in the Central Western Slopes region of New South Wales, Australia, located at the junction of the Macquarie (Wambuul) and Bell rivers.
 It is within the local government area of Dubbo Regional Council.
-The town is 362 km northwest of Sydney on the Mitchell Highway and Main Western Railway, and 50 km southeast of Dubbo, the main centre of the Central Western Slopes region.
+The town is situated on the Mitchell Highway and the Great Western Railway, and is southeast of Dubbo, the main centre of the Central Western Slopes region.

 Wellington was the second European settlement west of the Blue Mountains, first established as a convict establishment in 1823.

 History

 Aboriginal history

 The area now known as Wellington lies on the traditional lands of the Wiradjuri people.

 The 'Wambuul' (Macquarie River) was an important source of sustenance for this widespread Aboriginal group united by kinship and a common language.
 Surviving evidence in the Wellington area of the occupation by the Wiradjuri people prior to European contact includes rock shelters with archaeological deposits, a carved tree, scarred trees, open camp sites, grinding grooves sites and bora (ceremonial) grounds.

 The city still has a strong Aboriginal presence, largely as a result of early missionary settlements set up there, other Aboriginal campsites, such as the Wellington Common, and, from 1910, the Nanima Aboriginal Reserve, all of which kept local people residing in the area.

 In 2007, a group of Wiradjuri people won a Native Title claim, over the area known as the Wellington Common, where many Wiradjuri lived, and that land was returned to its traditional owners.